sass/sass/proposal/custom-url-resolution.md

 ### Steps

-The steps of rewriting a url reference:
+Whenever a url reference is encountered in a sass file the following steps should be executed:

-- Url reference gets extracted from the sass file (For more information see [Semantics](#semantics))
+- A url reference is encountered in the sass file
+- From the url function we extract the parameter value
+- Rewrite the parameter value if it contains any variables ([see using variables](#using-variables))
-- The url reference gets passed into the rewrite url plugin which returns the final output url of this resource.
+- Pass the parameter value to the url rewrite plugin along with the canonical url of the current sass file
+- This plugin than returns a string, if it returns anything else or nothing throw an error ([see JavaScript API](#javascript-api))
-- This returned value gets used to replace the original url reference.
+- The new url value that we received from the url rewrite plugin than gets used to replace the original url value

+_Note: if there is no urlRewrite plugin/function none of these steps should be executed._

 ### JavaScript API